bkaestner/codewars-rules/rules/0230-CSharp.md

 Test.assert_equals(actual, expected, message)
 ```

 Keep this in mind.
-Your tests won't fail if your swap the arguments, but they
+Your tests won't fail on correct solutions if you swap the
-__will__ confuse anyone who fails to pass your assertion.
+arguments, but they __will__ confuse anyone who fails them.
 By the way, Java
 uses the same convention.
 This isn't surprising, since NUnit was inspired by
 JUnit.

  [Assert]: http://www.nunit.org/index.php?p=equalityAsserts&r=2.6.4

 ### Use descriptive test names
-This was already addressed in the previous section, but it's rather important
+This was already addressed in the previous chapter, but it's rather important
 in CSharp.
 NUnit doesn't give you any method to label a test.
 Instead, a test
 is simply a public static method with a `[Test]` attribute inside a class with
 the `[TestFixture]` attribute.
 The _name_ of your test is the method's name.

 Make that name descriptive.
 A method called `test1` doesn't help.
+Name it after
+the property you're testing, e.g. `ReturnsTrueOnEven`, or
+`ThrowsExceptionOnNull`.

-### Use `[TestCase]` for multiple test cases
+### Use `[TestCase]` to create parametrized tests
+A test function doesn't have to be of type `void ...(void)`.
+You can use
+parameters, which will be shown automatically.
+This is possible via the
-The [TestCase] attribute enables you to specify the arguments for a test
+[TestCase] attribute.
+It enables you to specify the arguments for a test
 function.
 This works best if you use `TestCase` together with `Result`:

  [TestCase]: http://www.nunit.org/index.php?p=testCase&r=2.6.4